Gonthier Group SA

 Gonthier Group SA is a Swiss developer, marketer, and provider of annuities.
 Founded in 1983 and incorporated in 2008 by Pierre-André Gonthier, the company is one of the first companies to take Swiss annuities to the international market.
-According to the Swiss Annuity Consumer Bureau, it is the largest provider of Swiss annuities in the world.
+According to the Swiss Annuity Consumer Bureau, it is the world's largest provider of Swiss annuities.

 The group is headquartered in Montreux, Switzerland.